mattrussi/gitlab-com-runbooks/incidents/general_incidents.md

 First: don't panic

-If you are feeling overwhelmed, escalate to the [IMOC or CMOC](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#roles).
+If you are feeling overwhelmed, escalate to the [IM or CMOC](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#roles).
 Whoever is in that role can help you get other people to help with whatever is needed.
 Our goal is to resolve the incident in a timely manner, but sometimes that means slowing down and making sure we get the right people involved.
 Accuracy is as important or more than speed.

 Roles for an incident can be found in the [incident management section of the handbook](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/)